civiform/docs/docs/contributor-guide/developer-guide/new-full-time-swe-onboarding-materials.md

 * Deployment (optional)
   * AWS
 * Authentication (optional)
-  * Auth0 - you can create your own account to use to log in to staging as a non-guest applicant
+  * Auth0 - You can create your own account to use to log in to staging as a non-guest applicant.
+However, you can do this as-needed directly from staging.
+If you need to manage the Auth0 applications to connect a new staging instance, contact an Exygy engineer to get access.